Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Limitations and Future Works

 It is very important to identify labor risks as early as possible to prevent or mitigate adverse labor outcomes.
 Our study makes novel and significant contributions toward this goal.
 We propose a method to train neural networks for classification problems with small datasets.
 However, it is difficult to properly evaluate the effect of an RF on an outcome without an RCT or an observational study with a large dataset.
 One challenge is that RCTs may not always be feasible or ethical in the setting of intrapartum care.
 Our study proposes to address this issue by providing CE for abnormal outcomes, which gives an idea of what factors would have to be different for a normal outcome.
 This study uses only one counterfactual generation method.
 The scope of the study for classifiers is limited to fully connected neural networks and how to improve their capacity with ADASYN and CTGAN-based data augmentations.

-A comparison with classical non-delective learning methods can help us understand if the performance of those models can be improved with the methods described in this paper in the future.
+The small dataset remains a key limitation, as it may restrict the model’s ability to capture the full variability of labor characteristics across diverse populations.
+Although data augmentation improved performance on the real test data, synthetic samples cannot entirely replace the diversity and nuances of real-world cases.
+Another important consideration is the translation of this approach into prospective clinical use, which would require further validation with larger, multi-institutional datasets, integration with electronic health records, and evaluation of real-time feasibility.
+Nonetheless, the study establishes a solid foundation for future work by showing that meaningful predictive insights and interpretable CEs can be derived even from small datasets, paving the way toward early and explainable labor risk identification.

+In the future, we plan to perform a large-scale user study for better evaluation and improvement of our system.
+Additionally, we aim to fine-tune the system for other adverse outcomes, such as NICU admission and characteristics of the neonate shortly after birth.
+Moreover, integrating an option to choose from multiple counterfactual generation methods may better assist physicians by providing solutions from various sources.